Chamberlain University-Georgia

 The Verdict: The Investment Pays Off

-Key strengths include strong earnings premium over high school graduates, manageable debt relative to earnings.
-However, the data also shows a 50.0% graduation rate and concerning loan repayment rates.
+What it has going for it: a strong earnings premium over high school graduates, manageable debt relative to earnings.
+What to keep an eye on: its 50.0% graduation rate, concerning loan repayment rates.

 Rankings & Links